SDGreen/elwood-castle/README.md

 ### Features Left to Implement
 * #### :
+---
 ## Technologies Used
+### Languages
-* [HTML5](https://html.spec.whatwg.org/multipage/) - To create the structure of the page.
+* [HTML5](https://html.spec.whatwg.org/multipage/) - Used to create the structure of the website.
 * [CSS3](https://www.w3.org/Style/CSS/Overview.en.html) - Used to style the website.
-* [Materialize v0.100.2/](http://archives.materializecss.com/0.100.2/) - This framework was used to create a responsive mobile-first design, along with some components (listed in [credits](#credits)).
-* [JavaScript](https://www.javascript.com/) - Included with Materialize for their framework to function.
+* [JavaScript](https://www.javascript.com/) - Used for stripe functionality, as well as Bootstrap & google maps api functionality and the date-picker element.
+* [Python (v3.8.6)](https://www.python.org/) - Used to handle backend programming within the Django framework.
+### Libraries
+* [Google Fonts](https://fonts.google.com/) - Used for website fonts [Lora](https://fonts.google.com/specimen/Lora) for headings, [Raleway](https://fonts.google.com/specimen/Raleway) for content text and [IM Fell French Canon SC](https://fonts.google.com/specimen/IM+Fell+French+Canon+SC) for logo text.
+* [Font Awesome](https://fontawesome.com/) - This library provided the Icons used across the site.
-* [jQuery](https://jquery.com/) - Included with Materialize, also used to code form_fields.js, password_validator.js and searchbar_fields.js (along with some javaScript)
+* [jQuery](https://jquery.com/) - Included with Bootstrap, also used to code various elements such as the date-picker, stripe functionality and google maps api.
-* [Python (v3.8)](https://www.python.org/) - Used to code the base app.py which runs the website using the Flask framework.
-Also used to facilitate MongoDB operations.
+* [Stripe API Library](https://stripe.com/gb) - Used to handle the payments send from the Elwood Website.
+### Frameworks
-* [Flask (v1.1.2)](https://flask.palletsprojects.com/en/1.1.x/) - Framework used to create the app which runs the website.
+* [Django v3.1.4](https://docs.djangoproject.com/en/3.1/) - Framework used to create the app along with inbuilt templating language.
-* [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) - Templating language used for the website pages.
-* [MongoDB](https://docs.mongodb.com/) - Used to host the database along with retrieve data, save edits, deletions and inserts.
+* [Bootstrap v4.5](https://getbootstrap.com/docs/4.5/getting-started/introduction/) - Framework to add structure & styling to the site, along with resposive breakpoints and pre-built elements.
+### Tools
 * [Git](https://git-scm.com/) - Used for version control and tracking changes to the code whilst in development.
-* [Google Fonts](https://fonts.google.com/) - Used for website fonts [Didact Gothic](https://fonts.google.com/specimen/Didact+Gothic) for headings, [Raleway](https://fonts.google.com/specimen/Raleway) for content text and [Special Elite](https://fonts.google.com/specimen/Special+Elite) for logo text.
-* [Font Awesome](https://fontawesome.com/) - This library provided the Icons used across the site.
 * [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) - Key for finding bugs and testing responsive design.
 * [Autoprefixer](https://autoprefixer.github.io/) - Used to prefix the css, allowing it to work across different browsers.
+* [AWS S3](https://aws.amazon.com/s3/) - Used for storing static and media files used across the site.
+* [Heroku]() - Used to deploy and host the finished site.
+* [Heroku Postgres](https://www.heroku.com/postgres) - Used to serve the database Elwood Castle manages event and user data with.

+---
 ## Testing
 ### Database CRUD Operations:
 * ####

 * #### Update Operations: